freref/fancy-cat/docs/config.md

 Core display and interaction settings:

 > [!NOTE]
-> The PDF viewer uses color inversion for better terminal viewing.
-By default, it runs in dark mode where white PDF pixels are displayed as black (0x000000) and black pixels as white (0xffffff).
+> fancy-cat uses color inversion for better terminal viewing.
+By default, it runs in dark mode where white pixels are displayed as black (0x000000) and black pixels as white (0xffffff).
 You can customize these colors to match your terminal theme - set white to your terminal's background color and black to your desired text.

 - `colorize`: `bool` - Toggle color inversion for dark/light mode
 - `white`: `i32` - Hex color code for white pixels in colorized mode